oleander/simulation-dvd-rb/report.md

 #### Sputtering

-This part of the machine can handle one bantch à 20 items at the time.
-As soon as every item as been processed (20 * 10 seconds) the batch is being passed to the lacquer coating part.
+This part of the machine can handle one batch à 20 items at the time.
+As soon as all items in one batch has been processed (20 * 10 seconds) the batch is passed to the lacquer coating machine.
 The coating machine can't crash nor stall, it's also faster than sputtering.
-This means that we lacquer coating must always be ready when sputtering is done.
+This means that that the sputtering machine doesn't have to wait for the lacquer coating machine to be done.

-- TODO: Explain items being stuck
+Items in the sputtering machine can get stuck.
+Everytime an item is stuck, the machine stalls.
+This means that a batch as a whole will be delayed for further processing.
+In our simulation the amount of items that is going to get stuck is calculated *before* the event is scheduled.
+Each stuck item delayes the machine with 5 minutes.

+Read more about the distribution used in the *Distributions* sections below.

 #### Lacquer coating